 Traditional real estate agents have been paid commission for as long as the real estate market has been around.
 Typically, commission costs are 5%-6% of the home’s final sale prices.
-To put this into perspective, if your home was listed for $300,000 and you sell your home for full listing price, your real estate agent will get 6% commission totaling $18,000.
+To put this into perspective, if your home was listed for $300,000 and you sell your home for full listing price, your real estate agent will get a 6% commission totaling $18,000.
 This total is not simply going to your real estate agent, but also the real estate agent of the home buyer.

 Real estate agents typically split the money, but the only time they do not split the money is if there is a dual agent representing both buyers and sellers.
 This is a difficult process because it is hard to always consider the client while gaining commission.
 Because of dual agent representation, most agents will not represent both and would rather choose the buyer or the seller.

 Consider that commission compensation is anywhere between 5% and6% of the final sale price.
 There are no laws that set a price on commission rates.
 This means anyone can have an open discussion with their real estate agent regarding an agreeable commission rate.
 Understand that real estate agents are not obligated to change their price, but it would be a due service if they would consider it.